JuliaGPU/buildkite/README.md

    a.
 Under general settings, make the pipeline public by clicking the big green button.

    b.
+Under GitHub settings

-Under GitHub settings, check the box to `Build pull requests from third-party forked repositories` and to `Build tags`.
+      - check the box to `Build pull requests from third-party forked repositories`

-   c.
-Under GitHub settings, set the branch filter to `master`.
-This is to avoid races between branch and PR build events, which can confuse documentation deployment.
+      - check the box to `Build tags`
+      - set the branch filter to `master` (and other branches you want to run CI for, e.g., `release-*`)

 Finally, you should create `.buildkite/pipeline.yml` in your repository with the steps to perform GPU CI.
 Start from the following template: